Overview

 An example of authentic assessment would be to provide engineering or building construction students with a problem, and ask them to propose their own solution along with a timeline and proposed budget.
 Depending on the course and type of students enrolled, it may be possible to create interdisciplinary teams so that students with different backgrounds can share their perspectives while solving a shared problem.

 In some courses, it may be appropriate to include a performance-based assessment.
 For example, in nursing courses, students may interact with mock patients and be graded on a performance rubric.
-Likewise, law students may participate in mock trials, or speech students may participate in debates.
+Likewise, law students may participate in mock trials, or speech students may participate in debates either with each other or with an AI chatbot.
 These performance-based assessments are authentic because students are doing work equivalent to a real-world task they may encounter in their profession or area of expertise.

 For further examples, explore the CITT Showcase page on Authentic Assessments.